kballamark/LB-GP-based_WWnetwork_control/README.md

 ## Simulator
 An exact simulator designed specifically for the experimental setup.
 The simulator represents the equivalent of the Smart Water Lab.
 The purpose of this simulator is the reproducability of the tests in simulation in case the laboratory access is out of scope.
 The modelling used in the simulator setup is from the following article:

-"Balla, KM, Schou, C, Bendtsen, JD, Ocampo-Martinez, C & Kallesøe, C 2021, 'A Nonlinear Predictive Control Approach for Urban Drainage Networks Using Data-Driven Models and Moving Horizon Estimation', IEEE Transactions on Control Systems Technology."
+*Balla, KM, Schou, C, Bendtsen, JD, Ocampo-Martinez, C & Kallesøe, C 2021, 'A Nonlinear Predictive Control Approach for Urban Drainage Networks Using Data-Driven Models and Moving Horizon Estimation', IEEE Transactions on Control Systems Technology.*

 * simulator PDE based
 * simulator GP